MLB roundup: A’s rally in 12th to knock off Red Sox

-FILE PHOTO: Jul 3, 2021; Oakland, California, USA; Oakland Athletics left fielder Seth Brown (15) slides into home for the winning run during the twelfth inning against the Boston Red Sox at RingCentral Coliseum.
+Jul 3, 2021; Oakland, California, USA; Oakland Athletics second baseman Tony Kemp (5) hits a walk-off sacrifice fly during the twelfth inning against the Boston Red Sox at RingCentral Coliseum.
 Mandatory Credit: Stan Szeto-USA TODAY Sports

 July 4, 2021